ArchiveTeam/grab-site/README.md

 Upgrade an existing install
 ---

-To update grab-site, simply run the `~/gs-venv/bin/pip install ...` command used to install it originally (see above).
+To update grab-site, simply run the `~/gs-venv/bin/pip install ...` or `nix-env ...` command used to install it originally (see above).

 After upgrading, stop `gs-server` with `kill` or ctrl-c, then start it again.
 Existing `grab-site` crawls will automatically reconnect to the new server.